Ukraine leader seeks cash at Kremlin, Kiev protest planned

 The most Brussels has so far offered Ukraine is 610 million euros ($838 million) but EU officials are in discussion with the International Monetary Fund, the World Bank and other financial institutions on ways to help Ukraine.

-Apart from loans, Ukraine is seeking a lower price for Russian gas - now at around $400 per 1,000 cubic metres - to help it cope with its debt burden.
+Apart from loans, Ukraine is seeking a lower price for Russian gas - now at around $400 per 1,000 cubic meters - to help it cope with its debt burden.

 Ukrainian Prime Minister Mykola Azarov says he hopes a deal on cheaper gas prices will soon be concluded.
 A reduction of at least 10-15 percent is likely, sources in Kiev said.